shakasan/yggdrasil_ng/README.md

 About
 -----

 !!
-Warnings : this is a early alpha version under dev !!
+Warnings : this is a early beta version !!

-!!
-Please use the old version for now until this project is complete : [Yggdrasil_LM18](https://github.com/shakasan/Yggdrasil_LM18) !!

 The purpose of this script is to provide a full set of tools to install, customize and tweak a fresh installation of Linux Mint 18.x, Ubuntu 16.04 and derivatives